-Online platforms that facilitate labor and service exchange have profound impact on local and transnational labor forces.
+Online platforms that facilitate labor and service exchange have a profound impact on local and transnational labor forces.
 They also raise daunting challenges for national and local regulatory authorities.
 A growing number of studies question the rhetoric of flexibility and autonomy and the bias and control built into the automated work process.
-Others lay bare deteriorating work conditions, astonishing degree of exploitations, and the normalization of precarious work for today's employment institution.
+Others lay bare deteriorating work conditions, the astonishing degree of exploitations, and the normalization of precarious work for today's employment institution.
 We welcome contributions from academics, worker organizations, and policy-makers to address the social and cultural implications of digital platforms for work.
 Studies that are informed by historical and comparative perspectives are particularly welcome.
 Among others, we are interested in papers that address the following topics:

 - The history of automation of work process (e.g. performance monitoring, hiring)